Tyler Tomassi

 Tyler Tomassi (born May 20, 2003) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 2/22 Ford F-150 for Reaume Brothers Racing and No. 69 Ford F-150 for MBM Motorsports, and part-time in the NASCAR Xfinity Series, driving the No. 66 Ford Mustang for MBM Motorsports and the No. 35 Ford Mustang for Joey Gase Motorsports with Scott Osteen.
-He has also competed in the ARCA Menards Series and ARCA Menards Series East in the past.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 69 Ford F-150 for MBM Motorsports, part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 53 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen, and part-time in the ARCA Menards Series and ARCA Menards Series West, driving the No. 51/72 Chevrolet for Strike Mamba Racing.
+He has previously competed in the ARCA Menards Series East.

 Racing career

 Tomassi has previously competed in series such as the ACT Late Model Tour, the PASS North Super Late Model Series, and the Granite State Pro Stock Series.

 In 2024, it was revealed that Tomassi would make his NASCAR Craftsman Truck Series debut at Lucas Oil Indianapolis Raceway Park, driving the No. 22 Ford for Reaume Brothers Racing.
 It was later revealed that he would also make his debut in the ARCA Menards Series at the same track, driving the No. 93 Ford for CW Motorsports.
 In the ARCA race, Tomassi qualified in twentieth and finished seven laps down in seventeenth, and in the Truck Series race, he started and finished in 31st place.
+He then ran the following East Series race at the Milwaukee Mile, where he finished in fifteenth.

+On January 15, 2025, it was announced that Tomassi would attempt to make his debut in the NASCAR Xfinity Series, driving the No. 66 Ford for MBM Motorsports at Bristol Motor Speedway and Martinsville Speedway.
+However, he failed to qualify for both races.
+He did eventually make his series debut at Iowa Speedway, where he drove the No. 35 Ford for Joey Gase Motorsports with Scott Osteen in a collaborative effort with MBM Motorsports, where he finished in 34th.

+That same year, he made seven starts in the Truck Series, where he split time between driving for Reaume Brothers Racing and MBM Motorsports.